How can I help you?

 public DateTime?
 OrderDate { get; set; }

-You can find a complete sample on GitHub.
+}A complete sample is available on GitHub.